AnyFreitasj/Piano-basic/README.md

+This is a test project for the Software Analysis and Development course.
 A simple virtual piano made with HTML and JavaScript, in progress for CSS styling integration.

 Project Overview
 This is a basic virtual piano built using HTML and JavaScript, allowing users to play musical notes by clicking the keys.